Home » Course Review

-David R. HollandBy David R. Holland,
+By David R. Holland, Contributor

 They called it BlackHorse Golf Club -- a horse of a different color, is the theme.

-"These courses offer every golfer the opportunity to play a challenging yet fair round of golf, no matter what their skill level," said Peter Jacobsen, a 22-year veteran of the PGA Tour.
+"These courses offer every golfer the opportunity to play a challenging yet fair round of golf, no matter what their skill level," said Peter Jacobsen, a veteran of the PGA Tour.
 "The course details, layout and environmental use of the land make this a truly special course for Houstonians."

 The Jacobsen-Hardy environmental beliefs spurred them to save integrity of the land and surrounding environment and that enhanced its natural beauty.
 BlackHorse is no exception.
 Both courses are situated among live oaks, red oaks, water oaks, ash and elm trees, creating a golfing environment in a wooded setting.
 The trees were protected to minimize the effects on the land and to maximize environmental stewardship.

-The North Course's segment with the most character is No. 4 through the signature hole at No. 6, a 179-yard, par-3, from the back.
+The North Course's segment with the most character is no. 4 through the signature hole at no. 6, a 179-yard, par 3, from the back.
 The tee shot is scary because it has to clear an old oxbow with native palmetto growing in the creek bottom.
 The green is built up with railroad ties and there are traps left front and in the rear.
 Your natural tendency will be to play it safe and pull it right.

 Nos.
 4 and 5 are sandwiched between wetlands with huge trees all around the outskirts of the two holes.
-The fourth is a 420-yard, par-4 challenge and No. 5 is 419.
-Finish the day with a beauty at No. 18.
-This 546-yard par-5 requires longer hitters to go left of some fairway bunkers.
+The fourth is a 420-yard, par-4 challenge and no. 5 is 419.
+Finish the day with a beauty at no. 18.
+This 546-yard par 5 requires longer hitters to go left of some fairway bunkers.
 The second shot can be a lay-up to the left side of the fairway.
 The green is tucked behind a huge pond with a view of the new clubhouse.

 The BlackHorse fairways are TifSport grass, while the greens feature TifEagle.
 The wetlands, oxbows, palmetto and huge oaks attract birds such as ducks, egrets and sand hill cranes.